DavidsBlessing/LITA-PORTFOLIO/README.md

 EDA involves the exploring of the Data used during the cause of training

-- summation of total amount generated
+- what is the total sum of amount generated?

-- summation of the total average amount generated
+- what is of the total average of the amount generated?

+- what is the number of regions?

+  ### DATA ANALYSIS

+  This is where we include some basic lines codes or queries used during analysis

--
+  - CODES

+    ``` SQL
+    SELECT * FROM EMPLOYEE
+    WHERE CONDITION = 'TRUE'